Collins J. Seitz: Federal judicial service

 Seitz was nominated by President Lyndon B. Johnson on February 28, 1966, to a seat on the United States Court of Appeals for the Third Circuit vacated by Judge John Biggs Jr. He was confirmed by the United States Senate on June 9, 1966, and received his commission on the same day.
 He served as Chief Judge from 1971 to 1984.
 He was a member of the Judicial Conference of the United States from 1971 to 1984.
 He assumed senior status on June 1, 1989.
 His service terminated on October 16, 1998, due to his death in Wilmington.

 Personal

 Seitz's daughter, Virginia A. Seitz, is a well-known attorney, formerly at the Office of Legal Counsel of the United States Department of Justice, and now at Sidley Austin.
-Seitz's son, Collins J. Seitz Jr., is the chief justice of the Delaware Supreme Court.
+Seitz's son, Collins J. Seitz Jr., is the Chief Justice of the Delaware Supreme Court.
 C.J.
-Seitz was a founding partner at the Delaware law firm of Seitz Ross Aronstam & Moritz.
+Seitz Jr. was a founding partner at the Delaware law firm of Seitz Ross Aronstam & Moritz.
 A brother, John F. R. Seitz, was a career United States Army officer who served as a colonel in World War II and retired at the grade of major general.

+Recognition

+In January 2025, President Joe Biden named Seitz as a recipient of the Presidential Citizens Medal, along with nineteen others.